Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 A document file is a text file describing its contents, such as audio files, analysis tracks, organization by groups.
 Audio files and analysis files used in a document are not embedded directly in the text file but saved as absolute paths to the files.
 If you delete or move these files on your system, the application will not be able to load the data and run the analyses properly and will prompt you to find or replace them.

 If you want to ensure the consistency and permanence of a document or if you want to share it with other users, you can consolidate it via the main menu `File → Consolidate...` or with the keyboard shortcut `⌘ Cmd + ⇧ Shift + C` (Mac) or `Ctrl + ⇧ Shift + C` (Linux/Windows).
-This operation copies all the audio files into a folder next to the document and replaces the absolute paths with relative ones.
 This operation creates a folder with the name of the document followed by *ConsolidatedFiles*.
 It copies all the audio files into this folder next to the document and replaces the absolute paths of the document file with relative ones.
 All the results are also saved as binary files.
 You can then move and share the document with its attached folder, the analysis results can be loaded even if the analysis plug-ins are no longer available.

 You can reveal the current document file in the file browser of your operating system by clicking on the corresponding [text button](#2-overview) (**K5**) of the main interface.